MarcoVarrone/advanced-algorithms-goldberg/README.md

 ### Testing
 The following packages are required for the execution of the test routines:
 * [pytest](https://docs.pytest.org/en/latest/): for running unit tests
-* [cProfile](https://docs.python.org/3/library/profile.html): for performing time complexity analysis
+* [cProfile](https://docs.python.org/3/library/profile.html) and [pstats](https://docs.python.org/3.6/library/profile.html): for performing time complexity analysis
 * [memory_profiler](https://pypi.org/project/memory_profiler/): for performing space complexity analysis
 * [matplotlib](https://matplotlib.org/): for plotting complexity test results

 ## Execution
+### Compilation
+The three files corresponding to the different implementations must be first compiled.<br>
+It is sufficient to execute `python setup.py build_ext --inplace`

+### Execution
 The algorithm can be executed by calling `python main.py` followed by the possible arguments:<br>
 **-h --help** show help message and exit <br>